Binance Market Update (2022-11-01)

 Binance

-The global cryptocurrency market cap now stands at $1.01T, down by -0.04% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.02T, up by 0.39% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PROS, POLYX, and SUPER, up by 26%, 19%, and 10%, respectively.
+Market outperformers include POLYX, PHA, and DOGE, up by 21%, 15%, and 10%, respectively.

 Top stories of the day: